SrWyne/ClientServer/README.md

 # Limitations

-This project is intentionally simplified.
+This project is intentionally simplified and **must not be considered a replacement for SSH**.

 It does **not** implement:

 * SSH protocol
-* Key exchange
+* Secure key exchange
 * Public/private key authentication
 * Password authentication
 * Host verification
 * Forward secrecy
-* MAC authentication
 * Compression
 * Port forwarding
 * Multiplexing

-The symmetric AES key and IV are statically defined only for educational purposes.
+Although AES-GCM provides an authentication tag as part of its AEAD construction, this does **not** provide SSH-style peer authentication or identity verification.

+If the symmetric AES-256 key is statically defined in the source code, this is also an important security limitation.
+The project does not implement a secure protocol for negotiating or distributing that key.

+Nonce uniqueness is also critical when AES-GCM is used. **Reusing a nonce with the same AES key can severely compromise the security of GCM.**

+For these reasons, the cryptographic implementation exists primarily to demonstrate low-level concepts involving encrypted network communication and authenticated encryption.

 ---